Ikaria

 Ikaria, also spelled Icaria (/aɪˈkɛəriə/; Ικαρία /el/), is a Greek island in the Aegean Sea, 10 nautical miles (19 km) southwest of Samos.

-Administratively, Ikaria forms a separate municipality within the Ikaria regional unit, which is part of the North Aegean region.
-The principal town of the island and seat of the municipality is Agios Kirykos.
-The historic capitals of the island include Oenoe and Evdilos.
+Administratively, Ikaria forms a separate municipality within the Ikaria regional unit, which is part of the North Aegean administrative region.

 According to tradition, it derives its name from Icarus, the son of Daedalus in Greek mythology, who was believed to have fallen into the sea nearby and to have been buried on the island.